Posted May 2025

-In March, the not seasonally adjusted unemployment rate decreased from 10.1% to 8.2% and total nonfarm employment increased by 1.2% over-the-year.
+In April, the not seasonally adjusted monthly unemployment rate decreased from 8.3% to 6.6%.
+Total nonfarm employment increased by 10 jobs in Ferry County over the past year.

 Summary